 So, this is an important question which all expats planning a life in Rome will face: Where should they live?
 Rome encompasses a territory of 1,285 km².
 This includes some waste land unsuitable as building ground, but you’ll still be spoilt for choice when it comes to your new home.

-Due to its size, the metropolis is divided into 19 municipi (boroughs), from I (the centro storico or historical center) to XX (Cassia Flaminia, a green enclave in the northwest).
-No, this is not a typo in the previous sentence: Municipio XIV became a town of its own a while ago and no longer belongs to Rome.
+Due to its size, the metropolis is divided into 15 municipi (boroughs), from I (the centro storico or historical center) to IV (Cassia Flaminia, a green enclave in the northwest).
+Prior to the reform in 2013, the city was divided into 19 municipalities.

-When you look for the ideal neighborhood for living in Rome, the area of your choice may depend mostly on local transport and the proximity to work or school.
-One major reason for the discrepancy between Rome’s cost of living (#34 in the 2011 Mercer expat survey) and the quality of life in Rome (Mercer rank #52) is its overburdened public infrastructure.
-The most romantic villa will soon lose its attraction if endless traffic jams and commutes become part of your daily life in Rome.
+When you look for the ideal neighborhood in Rome, the area of your choice may depend mostly on local transport and the proximity to work or school.
+One major reason for Rome’s comparably low rank concerning quality of life (Mercer rank #52 in 2015) is its overburdened public infrastructure.
+The most romantic villa will soon lose its attraction if endless traffic jams and commutes become part of your daily life.

 There are some neighborhoods favored by well-to-do expatriates living in Rome.
-Via Cassia (XX) is a residential area with lots of green spaces and several international schools.
-However, just like in Vigna Clara (II), a quiet and safe district which also features an international school, the transport connections between Via Cassia and the city center are far from ideal.
+Cassia Flaminia (XV) is a residential area with lots of green spaces and several international schools.
+However, just like in Vigna Clara (XV), a quiet and safe district which also features an international school, the transport connections between Via Cassia and the city center are far from ideal.

 The average expat living in Rome prefers more inexpensive housing options.
 There are a number of residential or mixed neighborhoods with decent infrastructure and shopping opportunities, where local middle-class families congregate.
-Peaceful Centocello (VII), comparatively inexpensive Prati (XVII) or suburban Aurelio (XVIII) may not have the same flair as the cobbled alleys of Trastevere, but they are more suited to everyday life in Rome.
+Peaceful Centocelle (V), comparatively inexpensive Prati (I) or suburban Aurelio (XIII) may not have the same flair as the cobbled alleys of Trastevere, but they are more suited to everyday life in Rome.

-The office district EUR (XII), on the other hand, may have a bit too much “character”.
+The office district EUR (IX), on the other hand, may have a bit too much “character”.
 Originally built during Mussolini’s dictatorship, it features some looming buildings in the Fascist style.
-However, once you get used to those reminders of a darker era of life in Rome, EUR — a thriving commercial area — could offer housing conveniently close to your office.
+However, once you get used to those reminders of a darker era, EUR — a thriving commercial area — could offer housing conveniently close to your office.

 Now you should be ready to settle in and enjoy expatriate living in Rome!